dimagi/commcare-cloud/docs/commcare-cloud/commands/gen.md

 ##### `shell_command`

-The shell command you want to run
+Command to run remotely.
+(Tip: put quotes around it, as it will likely contain spaces.)
+Cannot being with `sudo`; to do that use the ansible `--become` option.

 #### Optional Arguments

 ##### `--silence-warnings`

-Silence shell warnings (such as to use another module instead)
+Silence shell warnings (such as to use another module instead).

 ##### `--use-pem`

-uses the pem file commcare_cloud_pem specified in public.vars
+Rarely used argument to use pem file specified by `commcare_cloud_pem` when connecting.
+Only useful on a new machine where the hosting provider gives you a pem file to connect with, and before you've run bootstrap-users.

 #### The ansible options below are available as well
 ```